wovo/psml/readme.md

 - dice: handle rounding (shrink text), could be a library element
 - user manual
 - screw bus for M screw
-- generate the Python reference
+- generate the Python reference, https://www.sphinx-doc.org/en/master/
 - tests for the error handling
+- pip installer
+- extract example text and put it in the readme.md
+- None is acceptable

 -----------------------------------------------------------------------------